Ocean Park Hong Kong

 Ocean Park Hong Kong, commonly known simply as Ocean Park, is an animal theme park in Hong Kong.
-Covering an area of 91.5 ha in Wong Chuk Hang, it is the largest theme park by area in Hong Kong, and is also the city's second oldest theme park, after the now-defunct Lai Chi Kok Amusement Park.
+Covering an area of 91.5 ha in Wong Chuk Hang, it is the largest theme park by area in Hong Kong, and is also the city's second-oldest theme park, after the now-defunct Lai Chi Kok Amusement Park.

-Opened on 10 January 1977, Ocean Park became popular, but 28 years later, it was unprofitable and widely expected to close due to the new Hong Kong Disneyland.
-The park responded with a billion development plan and expanded to over 80 attractions and rides.
+Opened on 10 January 1977, Ocean Park was initially popular but by 2005 had become unprofitable and was widely expected to close due to the opening of Hong Kong Disneyland.
+The park responded with a billion development plan that eventually expanded it to over 80 rides and attractions.
 Visitor count steadily grew to 7.6 million in 2014.
-From this redevelopment, it became the world's 13th most visited theme park, and one of the largest theme parks in Asia.
+From this redevelopment, it became the world's 13th-most visited theme park and one of the largest theme parks in Asia.

-The park is separated by a large mountain into two areas, the Waterfront and the Summit, which are connected by a cable car system and a funicular.
+The park is built on either side of a large mountain, separating it into two areas, the Waterfront and the Summit, which are connected by a cable car system and a funicular.
 The Summit, which consists of several hills, has an outdoor escalator that was previously the world's longest.
-The theme park has various attractions and rides, including four roller coasters, and also animal exhibits with different themes, such as a giant panda habitat, rainforest, and polar displays, as well as an aquarium featuring the world's largest aquarium dome.
+The theme park has various attractions and rides, including four roller coasters, and also live animal exhibits with different themes, such as a giant panda habitat, rainforest, and polar displays, as well as an aquarium featuring the world's largest aquarium dome.
 Between 1979 and 1997, Ocean Park was most famous for its signature orca, Hoi Wai.
 The park has housed giant pandas since 1999 and was previously home to the world's oldest male and female giant pandas.

 As well as being an amusement park, Ocean Park Hong Kong aims to merge entertainment and education, including conservation advocacy.
-However, it has been criticised by wildlife advocates for practices including the wild capture of large sea animals, such as dolphins and orcas, and the presentation of shows featuring such animals performing.
+However, it has been criticised by wildlife advocates for practices including the capture of wild marine animals such as dolphins and orcas and the presentation of shows featuring such animals performing.

 Ocean Park is also known for holding the Halloween Bash, the largest Halloween event in Asia.